-Most of us when we travel abroad, our friends and relatives tend to ask us to buy things for them from abroad.
+Most of us when we travel abroad, our friends and relatives tend to ask us to buy things for them.
 Always ask them to buy online i.e Amazon and have the stuff sent to your address while abroad.
 That way it’s easier, you won’t have to hustle looking for stores, and won’t have to always run after people to refund your money when back.

 14. Use a Checklist